 CHECKPOINTS AND AID STATIONS

-There are 5 check points, each will have water, and a selection of supplementary energy gels, and snacks, (currently we are not permitted to have loose food due to COVID19).
-A drink will be available for all athletes at the finish.
+There are 5 check points, each will have water, and a selection of supplementary energy gels, and snacks, A drink will be available for all athletes at the finish.
 Details of the locations can be found here

 Prizes will be awarded for 1st, 2nd and 3rd Male and Female Competitors.
 All finishers will receive a medal and T-shirt.
 There is a special Team Trophy for the fastest team of four (one of which must be female)